-Council is in the process of preparing a draft Centres and Employment Strategy.
+Council is in the process of preparing a Draft Centres and Employment Strategy.
 A background paper was prepared by SGS to inform this Strategy and was placed on exhibition for public comment in March 2020.
+A Centres and Employment Lands Study was then finalised by SGS in 2021 to inform the Strategy.
+A Draft Action Plan is being prepared by Council staff to carry forward recommendations of the Study and will be considered by Council in early 2023.